Zayacan/symfony-docs/validation.rst

 Validation
 ==========

-Validation is a very common task in web applications.
+Validation is very common task in web applications.
 Data entered in forms needs to be validated.
 Data also needs to be validated before it is written into a database or passed to a web service.